romeiro-bru/react-animal-shelter/README.md

 </p>

 ## Features :unicorn:
-* Register a new animal in the shelter
+* Register a rescued animal to the shelter

 ## Technologies :mag_right:
 * React :sparkles: